mariatnguyen/pantry/README.md

 ### Possible improvements

-* Add ability to fetch with Enter key
 * On rare occasion, the API will fetch recipes that are mixed up within the array - in which case, I will have to map the array to every single kind of recipe case

 ## Install